hydro-informatics/hydro-informatics.github.io/_sources/lectures/lectures.md

  ## Open Access Videos

  Some contents of this website are accompanied by public videos hosted on *YouTube*.
-Find out more by visiting the [@ Hydro-Morphodynamics channel on YouTube](https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ).
+Find out more by visiting the {{ hytube }}.

 ## Exercises